 twobee - Fotolia

-When it comes to cloud uptime, companies love to shoot for the moon.
-Vendors list three, four and five 9's when marketing downtime, so it can be difficult for users to determine how much uptime they actually require for their applications.
+When it comes to high availability in cloud computing, companies love to shoot for the moon.
+Vendors list three, four and five "nines" when marketing downtime, so it can be difficult for IT teams to determine how much uptime they actually require for their own applications.

 Google, Amazon and Microsoft all have service level agreements (SLAs) of at least 99.9% availability (three nines) for each paid service, but no more than 99.99% (four nines).
 For perspective, 99.9% availability means just shy of nine hours of downtime in a year and 99.99% means less than an hour of downtime in a single year.